sage-code/maj/case.md

 # but how

-We shorten the words to reduce cost of pronunciation.
-So Maj can be faster and efficient.
+We shorten the longer words to reduce cost of pronunciation.
+We use mono syllabic words for most frequent words and bi-syllabic or tree-syllabic words for less frequent words.
+So Maj can be faster and more efficient than other Romanic languages.

 **design:**

 * Maj re-purpose some redundant letters: { K, Q, X, Y };
-* Maj do not use cedilla letters: Franch, Romanian or German;
+* Maj do not use cedilla letters like: Franch, Romanian or German;
 * Maj is using root words and avoid composite long words;
 * Maj is using simple grammar rules to reduce complexity;
 * Maj has a reduced numbers of sounds easy to produce;
-* Maj will have a reduced vocabulary under 1000 root words;
+* Maj will have a reduced vocabulary under 1000 words;

 **rules:**